1. News

 Read time:

 If you are claiming R&D tax relief, it’s important to understand the correspondence you might receive from HMRC and what to do next.
-Up to now, most applications for R&D relief result in money hitting your bank account, with little or no direct communication between you and HMRC.
+Before late 2022, most applications for R&D tax relief resulted in money hitting your bank account, with little or no direct communication between you and HMRC.
 But times have changed.

 Deciphering correspondence from HMRC isn’t always simple, so we’ll look at some of the types of correspondence you might receive and some of the common jargon you’ll find within.